 The Palisades Interstate Parkway, completed in 1958, provides a scenic 42-mile ride from the George Washington Bridge to the Bear Mountain Bridge.
 About 11 miles of the Parkway are in New Jersey, from the George Washington Bridge in Fort Lee to the New York state line at Alpine.

 The Parkway is limited to passenger cars and motorcycles only.
-Trucks and cars pulling trailers and cars or pickup trucks with commercial or combination plates or business markings or advertising are prohibited on the Parkway.
-Buses must have a permit.
+Trucks and cars pulling trailers, R.V.s/motor homes, and cars or pickup trucks with commercial or combination plates or business markings or advertising are prohibited on the Parkway.
+Buses or vehicles seating 15 or more people must have a permit.

 Our Directions page has directions for getting onto the Palisades Interstate Parkway in New Jersey.

-For current hours and conditions for the Palisades Interstate Parkway in New Jersey, please check the sidebar >
+For current hours of operation for the Palisades Interstate Parkway in New Jersey, please check the sidebar >

 The Palisades Interstate Park Commission in New Jersey is a New Jersey State agency and is covered under Title 59 regarding Tort actions.
 For damage claims please contact the New Jersey Division of Risk Management (http://www.state.nj.us/treasury/riskmgt/).